 The Four Seasons hotel in Dublin, also known as the Intercontinental Hotel in Dublin, is arguably one of the most exclusive hotels in Dublin, and has been considered so since it opened.
 With a timeless interior style, the hotel is often described as having a spacious and comfortable feel.

 The hotel features a fully-equipped spa which includes a 14 metre pool and a whirlpool.
 All guests can enjoy specialist treatments such as massages, as well as other skin and body treatments.
 If you feel like having a workout, personal trainers are available on request.
-Rooms start from 200 euros per night (check here for best euro rates).
+Rooms start from 200 euros per night (check here to buy your euros).